alexzhangs/xsh/README.md

 #### 5.1.3.
 Commit the code and test it

-Push the code to a Git repo, for example, Github, on branch `master`, then the library is ready for the test.
+Push the code to a Git repo, for example, GitHub, on branch `master`, then the library is ready for the test.

-Load the sample library `xsh-lib-sample` on Github:
+Load the sample library `xsh-lib-sample` on GitHub:

 Note: Option `-b master` is necessary to tell that you are loading the latest untagged version for testing purposes.